vardhan132/RSA/README.md

 ## Security Considerations

-- Key lengths of 2048 bits or more are recommended for modern applications.
+- Determined by the size of the modulus nnn; modern RSA implementations typically use key lengths ranging from 2048 to 4096 bits.
-- RSA is theoretically vulnerable to quantum attacks (e.g., Shor's algorithm).
+- Depends on the computational difficulty of factoring large semi-prime numbers.
-- Use padding schemes like OAEP in production for added security.
+- While RSA remains secure against classical attacks, it is theoretically breakable by Shor’s algorithm on a sufficiently powerful quantum computer.

 ---